gigawhitlocks/gigawhitlocks.github.io/_posts/2013-06-05-Python-Decorators.md

 But what if we want to put some bread on that meat and make it a (meaty) sandwhich?
 First we need to define the function that will become our decorator:

 {% highlight python %}
+    def bread(contents):
-    def bread(contents): # notice that it takes a function as an argument def add_bread():
+    # notice that it takes a function as an argument
+        def add_bread():
              print("bread")
              contents()
              print("bread")
         return add_bread

-    # note no () because we're returning the function itself,
+    """ note no () because we're
+    returning the function itself,
-    # as opposed to returning the value of the called function.
+    as opposed to returning the
+    value of the called function."""
 {% endhighlight %}

 This defines a function that takes our first function (meat) and modifies it by defining a new function and returns the new function.
 Cool!